How is osteoarthritis treated?

 - Weight loss (if overweight)

-- Supportive devices such as crutches, canes, braces, and shoe inserts
+- Supportive devices such as braces, orthotics, shoe inserts, cane, or walker

-Surgery may be helpful to relieve pain when other medical treatments are ineffective or have been exhausted.
+Surgery may be helpful to relieve pain and restore function when other medical treatments are ineffective or have been exhausted, especially with advanced OA.

 The goals of treatment are to: